joordy/datingapp-feature/README.md

 ### 4. Database connection

-If you can't connect with the database cause a MongoObjectError, take free to contact me to ask for the `DB_URL` to make a connection to the database.
+If you can't connect with the database cause a `MongoObjectError` or something like this, feel free to contact me to ask for the `DB_URL` link to make a connection to the database.

 ## Database logic